 East Asian Languages and Civilizations Department

 5 Bryant Street

 Cambridge, MA 02138

-All application materials should be submitted by October 16, 2017.
+All application materials should be submitted by January 31, 2019.
 Please note that references will only be invited to upload letters of recommendation after a complete application has been submitted online.
-Reference letters should be submitted by October 30, 2017.

 Harvard University is an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability status, protected veteran status, or any other characteristic protected by law.

 FACULTY ASSOCIATE(D92DN) or ASSOC FACULTY ASSOC(D92FN) or ASST FACULTY ASSOC(D92LN) *Title will be determined upon hire*